-The Master of Construction Management (M.C.M.) degree is designed for working professionals employed in the construction industry in the Kansas City and Northeast Kansas region.
-The courses required for the M.C.M. degree are taught in the evening on the Lawrence campus.
-Engineering graduates wishing to pursue full-time graduate study in construction should apply for the M.S. degree in civil or architectural engineering.
+The Master of Construction Management (MCM) degree is designed for working professionals employed in the construction industry.
+The courses required for the MCM degree and most other degrees in construction engineering and management are taught in the evening on the Lawrence campus and available online.

 - CMGT 700 Construction Project Management